 Review by Luisito Joaquín González

 Colleges, High Schools, Fraternities and Sororities have been the most popular stalking grounds for maniacal madmen since the slasher cycle first became a popular cinema culture throughout the late seventies.
-Even backwoods cabins and campsites have rode shotgun to the amount of massacres that have taken place on campus..
-From early entries like To all a Good Night right up until the big budgeted schlock of titles like Urban Legend or Schools Out, there’s usually always been a campus slasher lurking somewhere in the pipeline.
+Even backwoods cabins and campsites have rode shotgun to the amount of massacres that have taken place on campus.
+From early entries like To all a Good Night right up until the big budgeted schlock of titles like Urban Legend or Murder University, there’s usually always been a campus slasher lurking somewhere in the pipeline.
 Despite being picked up by Troma – the titans of B movie badness – Splatter University was heavily panned upon release and never really found an audience.
 Even notorious hack and slash websites have agreed that Richard Haines’ yarn is one of the worst of the early eighties boom.
 I always approach criticised movies optimistically because there’s often the chance than a few bad reviews can be unfairly contagious like a dose of the flu, which preempts the judgement of some authors.

 It begins in traditional fashion at the place where any movie maniac worth his salts emerges.
 Yep you guessed it – an insane asylum.
 It seems that one of the inmates has decided that he’s unhappy with the level of service at the institution and therefore he’s looking to take his business elsewhere.
 The unseen nut-job makes his break after stabbing an unfortunate orderly where the sun certainly doesn’t shine.
 He obviously favours the dress sense of the murdered worker, so he takes the liberty of borrowing his uniform – blood stained trousers and all.